How to Use This Calculator

 Input the total time taken to cover that distance, in seconds.
 This is the duration of the motion.

-The calculator will display the average speed in meters per second, along with conversions to km/h, mph, knots, and related metrics like pace.
+The calculator will display the average speed in meters per second, along with conversions to km/h, mph, knots, pace, and distance per minute.
+Additionally, an 'Insights' panel will provide contextual interpretations and classifications of your speed.

 Example Calculation